One Tree Hill season 5

-The fifth season of One Tree Hill, an American television series, began on January 8, 2008 with a two-hour episode.
+The fifth season of One Tree Hill, an American television series, began on January 8, 2008, with a two-hour episode.
 This is the second season to air on The CW television network.
 Season five is set four years into the future from the season 4 finale, and after the main characters have graduated from college.

-Production for this season of One Tree Hill, along with production for all other American scripted television shows, was caught in the middle of a contract dispute between the Writers Guild of America, East (WGAE), Writers Guild of America, west (WGAw) and the Alliance of Motion Picture and Television Producers (AMPTP).
+Production for this season of One Tree Hill, along with production for all other American scripted television shows, was caught in the middle of a contract dispute between the Writers Guild of America and the Alliance of Motion Picture and Television Producers (AMPTP).
 The dispute led to a strike by the writers, which has caused a lack in episodes being produced.
-The season was to conclude in June 2008, after twenty-two episodes, but the season had been shortened to twelve episodes due to the 2007–2008 Writers Guild of America strike.
-With the strike resolved, the CW announced that six more episodes would be produced bringing the episode count to eighteen.
-The ratings in Season 5 took a dive by averaging 2.8 million viewers weekly.
+The season had to conclude in June 2008, after twenty-two episodes, but it had been initially shortened to twelve episodes due to the 2007–2008 Writers Guild of America strike.
+Then, with the strike resolved, the CW announced that six more episodes would be produced, bringing the season's total episode count to eighteen.